cjacks04/cjacks04.github.io/index.md

 ## News

 - **[Nov.
-2023]** Our paper, "How Personal Value Orientations Influence on Behaviors in Digital Citizen Science" has been accepted [CSCW 2024](https://cscw.acm.org/2024/)
+2023]** Our paper, "How Personal Value Orientations Influence on Behaviors in Digital Citizen Science" has been accepted to [CSCW 2024](https://cscw.acm.org/2024/)

 - **[Nov.
 2023]** Research with my collaborator [Kaiping Chen](https://www.kaipingchen.com/) is highlighted in the November issue of Jottings - [Research spotlight: Harnessing community and technology for equitable environmental policy](https://ischool.wisc.edu/2023/10/31/research-spotlight-harnessing-community-and-technology-for-equitable-environmental-policy/)